-6.6 Overflow Emergency Response Plan Update and Distribution
+6.7.
+Overflow Emergency Response Plan Update

-The OERP will be reviewed annually by the departments responsible for implementing the OERP, and revisions incorporated as needed.
-Comments, updates, and other relevant information should be submitted to the EH&S Environmental Program contact.
-The OERP will be distributed to all persons identified as OERP Contacts for each department in Section 6.2 OERP Roles and Responsibilities.
+The OERP will be reviewed periodically by Facilities Management, and EH&S and revisions incorporated as needed.
+Comments, updates, and other relevant information should be submitted to the EH&S Environmental Programs contact.

-7. Fats, Oils, and Grease (FOG) Control Program
+7.0 Fats, Oils, and Grease (FOG) Control Program

-The discharge of fats, oils, and grease (FOG) from animal and vegetable sources can create sewer line blockages that result in SSOs.
+The discharge of FOG from animal and vegetable sources can create sewer line blockages that result in SSOs.
 The purpose of the FOG control program is to reduce the amount of these substances discharged to the sewer system.
-The FOG Control Program shall include the following elements, and details of are provided in Table 7-1:
+The FOG Control Program includes the following elements: